-In conjunction with reading the summary below, please refer to the Solicitors Disciplinary Tribunal Guidance Note on Other Powers of the Tribunal (1st Edition), which applies to all cases heard after 1 January 2017.
+In conjunction with reading the summary below, please refer to the Solicitors Disciplinary Tribunal Guidance Note on Other Powers of the Tribunal (6th Edition), which applies to all cases heard from 25 November 2019.

 The Tribunal has power to restore to the Roll the name of a former solicitor whose name has been struck off the Roll.

 An application in such a case must be supported by a statement setting out details of the original Order of the Tribunal, dealing fully with the history of the applicant's employment since the Order was made and indicating his future intentions as to employment within the profession in the event that the application is successful.

 An application for restoration is not to be regarded as an appeal against the decision to strike off.
 The Tribunal’s function when considering an application for restoration is to determine whether the applicant has established that he is now a fit and proper person to have his name restored to the Roll.
 Certain factors are, however, taken into account by the Tribunal in deciding whether to grant an application for restoration.
 These may be summarised as follows: